jerdog/auth0-blog/_posts/2018-08-15-react-and-storybook-a-tale-of-reusability.markdown

 We have the foundation of writing a story.
 It's time to see if everything is working by running Storybook.

+{% include tweet_quote.html quote_text="Similar to testing, Storybook uses declarative language to let us write stories that define the expected presentation and behavior of our components." %}

 ### Running Storybook

 In the shell, run the following command: